vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 ## Pain

-As Vector evolves and introduces configuration heavy functionality, like the aggregator role, and the upcoming Pipelines feature, the amount of configuration necessary to program Vector grows large.
+As Vector evolves and introduces configuration-heavy functionality, like the aggregator role, and the upcoming Pipelines feature, the amount of configuration necessary to program Vector grows large.
 The ability to organize Vector across multiple files is non-obvious and includes a heavy amount of boilerplate, making the configuration difficult for collaboration and navigation.

 ## Proposal

 To solve for above, we'd like to introduce implicit configuration namespacing based on Vector's configuration directory structure.
 This aligns the community behind an opinionated method for organizing Vector's configuration, making it easy for users to split up their configuration files and collaborate with others on their team.
 ### User Experience

-- When loading Vector's configuration using `--config-dir` (let say `--config-dir /etc/vector`), every type of component (`sources`, `transforms`, `sinks` but also `enrichment_tables` and `tests`) can be declared in subfolders, in seperate files, with there filenames being their component ID.
+- When loading Vector's configuration using `--config-dir` (let say `--config-dir /etc/vector`), every type of component (`sources`, `transforms`, `sinks` but also `enrichment_tables` and `tests`) can be declared in subfolders, in separate files, with there filenames being their component ID.

 ```toml
 # /etc/vector/vector.toml